Mohamed-Ayman27/RISC-V32I/README.md

 The sign extension module extends 16-bit values to 32-bit values, and the register file provides 32 registers, each 32 bits wide.

+<h2><b>Programs</b></h2>
+The RISC-V32I processor has been tested with two programs: one that calculates the factorial of 8, and one that generates the Fibonacci series.

+The factorial program uses a loop to compute the factorial of 8 (i.e., 8! = 40320).
+The Fibonacci program generates the first 10 numbers in the Fibonacci series (i.e., 0, 1, 1, 2, 3, 5, 8, 13, 21, 34).

 <h2><b>Getting Started</b></h2>
 To run the RISC-V32I processor, you will need to have a Verilog simulator installed, such as Icarus Verilog or ModelSim.
 Once you have a simulator installed, you can run the processor by compiling the top_tb.v testbench file and running the resulting executable.